Calderwood House brews new online fundraising initiative

 Rinaldo’s Speciality Coffee, of Kendal, created this exclusive blend of 100% Arabica coffee for the hostel back in 2016 and it had gained great popularity before the pandemic hit last year.
 It is uniquely and directly sourced from farms in Brazil and El Salvador which are fully and ethically traceable, so the consistency and quality is guaranteed.

 The espresso blend and a decaf coffee is on sale in 227g bags designed to fit through a letterbox so it can be posted anywhere in the UK.
-It is also available in 1kg packages for trade customers and there is an airtight container, ideal for keeping the coffee fresh, which would make a great gift.
+It is also available in 1kg packages for trade customers and there is a limited edition Miir airtight container, ideal for keeping the coffee fresh, which would make a great gift.
 The range of associated coffee gifts will expand over the year.

 Rin Columbi, founder of Rinaldo’s Speciality Coffee and Tea, said: “I grew up in West Cumbria, a couple of miles from Calderwood House, so this social enterprise project has incredible resonance for me.
 Not only is its work more relevant than ever in today’s social climate, but I’m proud to be involved in something this meaningful so close to home.
 With this collaboration to move sales online it means our amazing coffee can be enjoyed anywhere – a big step forward in challenging times.
 Happy days!”